6-Isa-9/Ultimate-Werewolf-Role-Randomizer/README.md

 3. Generate!

 ## FAQs
-Q. How to add custom roles or other roles?__
+Q. How to add custom roles or other roles?<br/>
 A. To the 'roles' list in the main function, add the role in the format ["Name", Strength, "Type"].

-Q. What is strength?__
+Q. What is strength?<br/>
 A. It is the +ve or -ve value in the bottom right of the werewolf card.

-Q. What are the supported types?__
+Q. What are the supported types?<br/>
 A. As of now the only supported types are (more supported types coming soon... maybe):
       "W" - Werewolf
       "T" - Town